 2023 Subaru Outback vs. Toyota Rav4: Which One Is Best For Me?

-In the realm of mid-sized Japanese cars with good reputations, there are no two bigger heavyweights than the Subaru Outback and the Toyota RAV4.
-Both of these cars have long, storied histories with lots of lifelong fans.
+In the realm of mid-sized Japanese cars with good reputations, there are no bigger heavyweights than the Subaru Outback and the Toyota RAV4.
+These cars have long, storied histories with many lifelong fans.
 Each car is known for its reliability and excellent reputation on the road.
 But which one is a better fit for you?

 At a Glance